Act I · The Grove

 His composure shifts from pride to caution.
 "I don't want to startle you.
 My quarry is particularly dangerous.
 As long as you have safe refuge at night, it shouldn't be a concern for you."

-I laugh.
-"Sir, if you were trying to dissuade me of my curiosity, your words have only stoked the fire."
+"Sir," I say with a chuckle, "if you were trying to dissuade me of my curiosity, your words have only stoked the fire."
 I gently grip Bex's shoulders.
 "If you were truly concerned for our safety, you'd tell us exactly what to prepare for."

 His lips tighten.
 "You're right, perhaps you've already had an encounter, and can help me find him."

-Astarion takes a sharp breath in, and I feel him tense.
+Astarion nods placidly, though I feel him tense.

-I keep my eyes on Gandrel, nodding along with his words.
-I send a quick psionic pulse to Astarion, the first time I've dared touch his wretched brain since our unfortunate meeting.
+I remain focused on Gandrel, sending a quick psionic pulse to Astarion, the first time I've dared touch his wretched brain since our unfortunate meeting.
 "Give him a chance."

-I give an exasperated sigh.
+The eye roll I give happens unconsciously, and a little too obviously for my comfort.
 "You're so gods-damned dramatic."
 Gently, I move Bex to the side.
-My greatsword freed from its sheath and I gestured down the path with my gleaming blade.
+My greatsword freed from its sheath and I gestured down the path with cold steel.
 "Go back to where you came from, my friend.
 The spawn is mine."

 Another hum from Astarion's tadpole.
 "Awww, you're so sweet.
 But I can take care of myself, darling."